tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置回源_intl_en.md

 You can configure origin-pull rules for buckets in the COS console.
 If the object you request does not exist in the bucket, or a specific request needs to be redirected, you can configure origin-pull rules to access corresponding data via COS.
 Origin-pull configurations are mainly used for hot data migration, redirecting specific requests, and other relevant scenarios.

 >?
->-The success rate of data origin-pull depends on your network environment.
+> - The success rate of data origin-pull depends on your network environment.
 >

 <img src="https://main.qcloudimg.com/raw/f63a74cf70a9f6582e52e13a2b16e72a.png" width="90%">